 Hold your horses—Maryland just added a few more furlongs to its race toward a paid family leave.
-On May 6, 2025, Governor Wes Moore signed House Bill 102 (“the Amendment”), which again pushes back the start date for Maryland’s Family and Medical Leave Insurance Program (FAMLI).
+On May 6, 2025, Governor Wes Moore signed House Bill 102 (the Amendment), which again pushes back the start date for Maryland’s Family and Medical Leave Insurance Program (FAMLI).
 This latest delay came as no surprise, given Maryland Department of Labor’s (MDOL) proposal earlier this year to extend the FAMLI implementation dates, because of the “high degree of instability and uncertainty for Maryland employers and workers” created by recent federal actions.

 Dates to Begin Contributions and Use Leave Benefits

 As we previously discussed, FAMLI will be funded through contributions from employees and employers with 15 or more employees.
-Although the Amendment does not alter FAMLI’s funding model, the required payroll deductions, previously scheduled to start on July 1, 2025, will now begin on January 1, 2027.
-The Maryland Secretary of Labor also now has until March 1, 2026, to set the contribution rates for 2027, and then until November 1st to designate the contribution rate for each subsequent calendar.
+Although the Amendment does not alter FAMLI’s funding model, the required payroll deductions, previously scheduled to start on July 1, 2025, will now begin on January 1, 2027, and employers will remit the first payment to the state’s FAMLI trust fund in April 2027.
+The Maryland Secretary of Labor also now has until May 1, 2026, to set the contribution rates for 2027, and then until November 1st to designate the contribution rate for each subsequent calendar year.

 [Update: On April 25, 2024, Maryland Governor Wes Moore signed this bill into law.]